Is Die Hard a Christmas film?

 Ho ho no. (20th Century Fox)

-Listen, I love Die Hard, I really do, I just don’t consider it to be a Christmas movie, and I’ll tell you for why.
+The argument against: Listen, I love Die Hard, I really do, I just don’t consider it to be a Christmas movie.

-I concur with Hanna’s thoughts on what she thinks makes Die Hard a festive classic.
-She makes some very valid points – particularly about the film’s oh-so-Christmassy themes of redemption – that I think will resonate with a lot of people.
+I concur with the above thoughts on what makes Die Hard a festive classic.
+There are some very valid points – particularly about the film’s oh-so-Christmassy themes of redemption – that I think will resonate with a lot of people.
 However, when it comes to choosing films to get you in the mood for mince pies and mulled wine, for me, Die Hard just doesn’t cut the cranberry sauce.

 It comes down to a few basic questions that you can use to determine whether or not a film deserves classification as a Christmas movie.